sidjtd/SortingAlgorithms/README.md

       End function.

 #Merge Sort
-Merge Sort splits the origin array into two separate arrays until there is only one element in the arrays, and puts them back into a new Array while comparing them to each other.
+Merge Sort splits the original array into two separate arrays until there is only one element in the arrays, and puts them back into a new Array while comparing them to each other.

+Best Case: None.

+>O(n log(n))

+Worst Case: None or that would be that there are too many indexes in the array passed in, taking a long time to reach only one index.

+>O(n log(n))

     Declare two functions, one will split the values, and the other will compare them while merging them together.